ranfysvalle02/bvr-py/README.md

         max_tokens_per_chunk=512,
         use_faiss=False
     ):
+        """
+        Initializes CriticalVectors.

+        Parameters:
+        - chunk_size (int): Size of each text chunk in characters.
+        - strategy (str): Strategy to use for selecting chunks ('kmeans', 'agglomerative').
+        - num_clusters (int or 'auto'): Number of clusters (used in clustering strategies).
+If 'auto', automatically determine the number of clusters.
+        - embeddings_model: Embedding model to use.
+If None, uses OllamaEmbeddings with 'nomic-embed-text' model.
+        - split_method (str): Method to split text ('sentences', 'paragraphs').
+        - max_tokens_per_chunk (int): Maximum number of tokens per chunk when splitting.
+        - use_faiss (bool): Whether to use FAISS for clustering.
+        """
         # Validate chunk_size
         if not isinstance(chunk_size, int) or chunk_size <= 0:
             raise ValueError("chunk_size must be a positive integer.")